Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 **NOTE: Panamax does not provide any authentication measures out of the box.
 When installing Panamax in any sort of public space both the API and the UI ought to be secured.**

+Do not treat any data on a publicly accessible provisioned Panamax server as private.

 ## CenturyLink Cloud
 This is a guide to installing Panamax on [CenturyLink Cloud](http://www.centurylinkcloud.com)